gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Changed return type for `EclipseProject.getJavaSourceSettings()`

+In Gradle 2.10, this method returned an empty Eclipse-specific subtype of `JavaSourceSettings`: `EclipseJavaSourceSettings`.
+This method now returns the core base type instead.

 ### SourceTask adds injected getPatternSetFactory method

 An injected getPatternSetFactory method has been added to the `org.gradle.api.tasks.SourceTask` class.
 This is a possible breaking change for unit tests of tasks that extend the SourceTask class.